 Combine the Trækstien and Hærvejen routes for the perfect heritage trail in central Jutland

 Self-guided walking holiday with luggage transportation

-Your trip starts in the beautiful Lake District capital of Silkeborg.
-It is worth spending some time exploring the town that has many tourist attractions, including Hjejlen, the world’s oldest original coal-fired paddle steamer still in operation, as well as the AQUA Aquarium & Wildlife Park and a museum dedicated to the famous Danish painter Asger Jorn.
+This 8-day hiking holiday is called ‘Jutland’s Heritage Trail’ because it combines two of the most important historical walking routes in the region: the old towpath, Trækstien, and the ancient pilgrim and trading route, Hærvejen.
+It starts in the beautiful lake district capital of Silkeborg, which has a lot to offer, including Hjejlen, the world’s oldest original coal-fired paddle steamer still in operation, as well as the AQUA Aquarium & Wildlife Park and a museum dedicated to the famous Danish painter Asger Jorn.

-On the stage from Viborg to Lake Bølling you will find many historical sites.
-The surrounding landscape is scenic and tranquil as you wander through woodland and heath, over rolling hills and along serene lakes.
+On the stage from Viborg to Lake Bølling you will find many historical sites surrounded by scenic, tranquil landscapes as you wander through woodland and heath, over rolling hills and along serene lakes.

 *A single supplement charge will apply for solo walkers